-- 1) The parking brake is applied. - 2) The forks are fully lowered to the floor or ground. - 3) You are familiar with how all the controls function.
+- 1) The parking brake is applied. - The forks are fully lowered to the floor or ground. - 3) You are familiar with how all the controls function. - Forks are down

-- 4) All controls are in neutral or other correct position. - A lift truck has received its daily inspection and is ready to operate.

-Put the direction control lever in the NEUTRAL position, before turning the key switch to ON.
+22BC90M88 - 4) All controls are in neutral or other correct position. - A lift truck has received its daily inspection and is ready to operate. - Put the direction control lever in the NEUTRAL position, before turning the key switch to ON.
 The truck should start only in the NEUTRAL position.